Medusa Head &

 Hardiness Zones & More

-As desert dwellers, the Medusa head enjoys hot temperatures.
-They prefer constant temperatures above 70 degrees Fahrenheit and can tolerate triple digits in the summer, so don't worry if your succulent gets too hot.
+When growing indoors, the Medusa head enjoys hot temperatures.
+They prefer constant temperatures above 65-70 degrees Fahrenheit and can tolerate triple digits in the summer, so don't worry if your succulent gets too hot.

-This Euphorbia, on the other hand, cannot handle frost, cold, or freezing temperatures, so make sure it doesn't get below 30 degrees F in its environment.
-If grown outdoors, the medusa head grows best in USDA zone 9 - 11.
+For outdoor cultivation, the medusa head grows best in USDA zones 9 - 11.
+It cannot handle frost, cold, or freezing temperatures, so make sure it doesn't get below 30 degrees F in its environment.

 Bloom Season Spring